FredDude2004/jukebox/README.md

 Once they are there they can enter their username and register.
 Once registered they will be brought to the dashboard where they can view the queue and enter songs to be added to the queue.

 NOTE: There is a duration limit of the video link that can be submited of 1 hour and 10 minutes.
-This stops users from flooding the queue with "10 Hours of Fart Noises" while still allowing you to add longer mixes if wanted.
+This stops users from flooding the queue with "10 Hours of Fart Noises" while still allowing you to add longer mixes if so desired.